mingcheng/mingcheng/README.md

 I'm passionate about programming, primarily working with _Rust_, _Golang_, _TypeScript_, _Java_, _Python_, and _R_.
 To me, programming languages are more than tools—they're a medium for exploring technology and expressing creativity.
 Currently, I'm diving deeper into _AI agents_ and _data analytics_.

-I'm also an enthusiast of Linux (_Debian_ and _Arch Linux_ are my favorites) and _macOS_.
+I am a _FreeBSD_ enthusiast and also a big fan of Linux (_Debian_ and _Arch_ are my favorites) and _macOS_.
 I enjoy system administration, shell scripting, automation, and discovering new tools in these ecosystems.

-Learn more about me at [mingche.ng](https://mingche.ng).